bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

-Theoretically, if there was some magical optimal number of layers, you would intuitively just expect any additional layers to just learn the identity mapping learning a "null-op".
-Empirically, however, this is not what is observed where solutions are usually worse.
+Theoretically, if there was some magical optimal number of layers, you would intuitively just expect any additional layers to just learn the identity mapping, essentially learning a "null-op".
+However, empirically this is not what is observed where performance is usually worse.
 This insight leads to the idea of residual networks.

 |h2| Residual Learning |h2e|